|Course & Certification:

 For privately registered boats:

-For an auxiliary tender to a commercially registered charter yacht that is used for
+For an auxiliary tender to a commercially registered charter yacht used to carry guests & crew:

 4. Night passages unrestricted.